What Makes a Strong Brand?

 1. Focus on the Target Audience

-By studying their audience’s preferences, demographics, and behaviour, they can develop offers and campaigns that resonate with them on a personal level and meet needs and desires.
+By studying their audience’s preferences, demographics, and behaviours, they can develop offers and campaigns that resonate with them on a personal level and meet their needs, challenges and desires.

 2. Clear Positioning

 Take Volvo, for example.
-The company has established itself as a car brand standing for safety and reliability.
-Its continued commitment to this field has made Volvo the go-to option for people seeking a safe car.
+The brand has built a reputation centred on safety and reliability.
+Its continued commitment to this field has made Volvo the go-to option for people seeking a safe car—like families.

 In contrast, Audi stands for performance and innovative design.
-By seamlessly blending technology with elegant aesthetics, Audi appeals to an entirely different audience than Volvo.
+By seamlessly blending technology with elegance, Audi appeals to an entirely different audience than Volvo.

 3. Well-defined Mission and Values

-Strong brands go beyond merely selling products or services.
-They have a clear mission and a set of core values that serve as their guiding principles.
+Strong brands go beyond simply selling products or services.
+They are guided by a clear mission and a set of core values.

 A well-crafted mission statement gives brands a sense of purpose and direction.
-Values, on the other hand, establish trust and nurture alignment.
+And values establish trust and nurture alignment.

 Let’s take Patagonia as an example.

-With its mission to “Build the best product, cause no unnecessary harm, and use business to inspire and implement solutions to the environmental crisis,” Patagonia has become a beacon for those prioritising our planet.
+With its mission to “Build the best product, cause no unnecessary harm, and use business to inspire and implement solutions to the environmental crisis,” Patagonia has become a beacon for those who care about our planet.

 4. Appropriate Brand Name